Buckinghamshire’s lush countryside and excellent travel connections are luring more and more people out of London to buy homes.

 From Milton Keynes access to the M1 is easy and takes you straight into the capital.
 The M25 can also be accessed from Buckinghamshire via Junction 16.

 By air: London Luton Airport and Heathrow Airport are both less than an hour’s drive away.
-Heathrow has 80 airlines that travel to 185 destinations in 84 countries, including New York and Hong Kong.
+Heathrow has 80 airlines that fly to 185 destinations in 84 countries, including New York and Hong Kong.
 Luton is currently undergoing redevelopment and has flights to more than 30 countries in Europe, the Middle East and North Africa.

 Things to do in Buckinghamshire

-History: Buckinghamshire is proud of its contribution to literature – children’s author Roald Dahl spent 30 years living in Great Missenden, which is where he wrote some of his most famous stories.
+History: Buckinghamshire is proud of its contribution to literature.
+Children’s author Roald Dahl spent 30 years living in Great Missenden, which is where he wrote some of his most famous stories.
 Take a look at the museum dedicated to him in the village and don’t miss the annual Roald Dahl Festival.

 Learn about World War II at Bletchley Park, home of the codebreakers.
 This estate played a major role in the war by providing secret intelligence.
 It was also the birthplace of modern information technology.